BlueAmulet/LogNeuter/README.md

 Supports constant strings and formatted strings.
 Download via Thunderstore [here](https://thunderstore.io/c/lethal-company/p/BlueAmulet/LogNeuter/)

-Libraries included in this project are stripped of code and used as reference only.

 ## Instructions
 Add an entry to the configuration in the following format:
 ```